Greedy inference with structure-exploiting lazy maps: Deeply lazy maps

-Let us comment on the condition \eqref{eq:GreedyConvergence_condition}.
+then $(T_1\circ\hdots\circ T_\ell)_\sharp\rho $ converges weakly to $\pi$. \end{proposition} Let us comment on the condition \eqref{eq:GreedyConvergence_condition}.
 Recall that the unitary matrix $U$ that maximizes $\Dkl( (U_r^\top)_\sharp \pi_{\ell-1} || \rho_r )$ is optimal; see \eqref{eq:KL_Tstar_Decomp}.
 By \eqref{eq:GreedyConvergence_condition}, the case $t=1$ means that $U^\ell$ is optimal at each iteration.
 This corresponds to an \textit{ideal} greedy algorithm.
 The case $0<t<1$ allows suboptimal choices for $U^\ell$ without losing the convergence property of the algorithm.
-Such a \textit{weak} greedy algorithm converges even with a potentially crude selection of $U^\ell$ that corresponds to a $t$ close to zero.
-This is why a crude approximation to $H_\ell$ is expected to be sufficient; see Section \ref{sec:NumericalExamples}.
-Following \cite{Temlyakov2011}, one can futher relax the condition \eqref{eq:GreedyConvergence_condition} by replacing $t$ with a non-constant parameter $t_\ell$ which can go to zero ``not too quickly'' with respect to $\ell$.
+Such a greedy algorithm converges even with a potentially crude selection of $U^\ell$ that corresponds to a $t$ close to zero.
+This also is why an approximation to $H_\ell$ is expected to be sufficient; see Section \ref{sec:NumericalExamples}.
+We emphasize that condition \eqref{eq:GreedyConvergence_condition} must apply simultaneously to \emph{all} layers for a given $0<t\leq1$.
+Following \cite{Temlyakov2011}, one could relax this condition by replacing $t$ with a sequence $(t_\ell)$ that goes to zero sufficiently slowly.
 This development is left for future work.
-Finally let us note that Proposition \ref{prop:GreedyConvergence_condition} does not require any constraints on $r$, so we have convergence even with $r=1$.
-Of course, larger $r$ yields faster convergence; see Section \ref{sec:NumericalExamples}.
+Finally, note that Proposition \ref{prop:GreedyConvergence_condition} does not require any constraints on $r$, so we have convergence even with $r=1$, where each layer only acts on a single direction at a time.